LordGolias/antistasi/README.md

 Both `fnc_HQbuild.sqf` and `fnc_HQplace.sqf` call `fnc_HQdeploy.sqf` to position the permanent structures.

+The HQ also has objects that can be spawned by the commander.
+The scripts that handle these are:

+- `fnc_HQaddObject.sqf`: adds or delete a HQ object.

+Other related functions:

+- `statSave/saveFuncs.sqf/AS_fnc_saveHQ`: persistently save the HQ objects
+- `statSave/saveFuncs.sqf/AS_fnc_loadHQ`: persistently load the HQ objects
+- `fnc_initPetros.sqf`: restart petros (creates a new petros unit)

+Related globals:

+- `AS_permanent_HQplacements`: all permanent HQ objects (e.g. caja)
+- `AS_HQ_placements`: all non-permanent HQ objects (e.g. sandbags)

 ## Vehicles

 Vehicles are bought by FIA or AAF, or are spawned by NATO/CSAT.
 Afterwards: